Pretzel Chocolate Pecan Cookie Recipe

 - Chill dough for at least three hours, preferably overnight.

-- Bake one tray at a time at 375, rotating the pan halfway through baking time, which is from 13 to 15 minutes.
-Pay attention to what you’re smelling.
-When you smell the cookies, they are done baking or nearly so.
+- Bake one tray at a time at 375°, rotating the cookie pan halfway through baking time, which is from 13 to 15 minutes.

 Notes